 Priya Konings, KIND’s Regional Director of Legal Services – South who assists with overseeing KIND’s detained work nationwide, explained some of the difficulties unaccompanied children face in these facilities:

 It’s very challenging for kids to be in detained facilities.
 There’s a lot of uncertainty about where they are going to go next.
 They are surrounded by strangers.
 It can be very overwhelming for the kids to be in that kind of limbo.
 They’ve already experienced violence in their home country, been in transit since leaving home country, arrived in the U.S., been placed in CBP custody, and then sent to an ORR detained facility.
 There’s a lot of movement and no stability.
 These kids tend to experience a great deal of anxiety, and they have a lot of questions, worries, and stress.

 KIND’s work with children in detained facilities tends to be fast paced.
 New children arrive at the detained facilities every day.
 KIND’s staff is alerted to the arrival of new kids and schedules time to meet with them, answers their questions, and tries to alleviate some of their stress and anxiety about the constant movement and transition.
 In those few meetings, KIND’s role to give the children important legal information and gather facts about their case to make appropriate referrals is essential.
 KIND staff are trained to work in a child-centered way, even in this fast and intense setting.

-It is crucial that we educate unaccompanied children being held in detained facilities about their legal rights in the United States and gather information from them so that we can provide legal referrals so they can get representation.
-The KIND staff working in detained facilities also give these children hope for their future and treat them with compassion and understanding to ease their stress.
+Our work in detained settings is crucial in that we educate unaccompanied children being held in detained facilities about their legal rights in the United States and we also gather information from them so that we can provide legal referrals so that they may seek legal representation.
+Additionally, KIND staff working in detained facilities provide these children with hope for their future and treat them with compassion and understanding to ease their stress.

 To learn more about KIND’s work in detained facilities, please see “How are you?”
 Listening and Providing Hope to Detained, Separated Afghan children.